aqingo3o/line-modeling_Circinus/README.md

 This repo is organized as follows:
 ```
 .
+├── data/                     # .dat files used in RADEX
 ├── docs/                     # Documentation, notes, and something human-facing
 │   └── pyradex_patches/      # Patches for pyradex installation.
 ├── envs/                     # Environment configuration files (.yml or something like that)